 Closer look: StoneFly’s Innovative Storage Concentrator Virtual Machine (SCVM)

 The capabilities of SDS vary and depend on the product.
-This brings us to StoneFly’s innovative software-defined storage: SCVM – Storage Concentrator Virtual Machine™.
+This brings us to StoneFly’s innovative software-defined storage solution: SCVM – Storage Concentrator Virtual Machine™.

 StoneFly’s decades’ worth of experience is effectively exhibited with this solution.
 There’s so much that can be done with this software defined storage that it’s difficult to enclose it in a single article, but I will try to cover most of its capabilities.